MicrosoftDocs/Hololens/hololens/hololens-identity.md

 > 1 - Microsoft Entra ID P1 or P2 is not required to sign into the device.
 However, it is required for other features of a low touch cloud-based deployment, like Auto-enrollment and Autopilot.

 > [!NOTE]
-> 2 - While a HoloLens 2 device can support up to 64 Microsoft Entra accounts, only up to 10 of those accounts should enroll in Iris Authentication.
+> 2 - While a HoloLens 2 device can support up to 63 Microsoft Entra accounts as well as one system account for a total of 64 accounts, only up to 10 of those accounts should enroll in Iris Authentication.
 This is aligned with other Biometric authentication options for Windows Hello for Business.
-While more than 10 accounts may be enrolled in Iris authentication this will increase the rate of false positives and is not recommended.
+While more than 10 accounts may be enrolled in Iris authentication this increases the rate of false positives and is not recommended.
 > [!IMPORTANT]
 > 3 - A local account can only be set up on a device [via a provisioning package during OOBE](hololens-provisioning.md#apply-a-provisioning-package-to-hololens-during-setup), it cannot be added later in the settings app.
-If you'd like to use a local account on a device that's already set up, you'll need to [reflash or reset the device.](hololens-recovery.md)
+If you'd like to use a local account on a device that's already set up, you need to [reflash or reset the device.](hololens-recovery.md)
 ### How does the type of account affect sign in behavior?

 If you apply policies for sign-in, the policy is always respected.
 If no policy for login is applied, these are the default behaviors for each account type: